dxw/playbook/src/index.md

 This Playbook is our reference for who we are and the way we do things.
 Something canonical that tells us what the current “right way” to do things is.

-If you’re a current or potential client, this Playbook is also for you.
+If you’re a current or potential client, this Playboosk is also for you.
 To help you understand us and how we can work together.

 We [continually update](/contributing/managing-the-playbook/) the principles and